redhat-developer/rh-che/e2e-saas/README.md

 - Stop workspace
 - Delete workspace

-Java Vert.x tests is saved in upstream and is only reused on Hosted Che side.
-Test for Java Maven should be moved to upstream too.
+Java Vert.x and Java Maven tests are saved in upstream and are only reused on Hosted Che side.
+Login test is used from downstream repo.